-It’s snowing, cold, grey and it’s winter?
-You could either book a flight to Phra Nang or choose a destination thats much closer to europe, like Geyikbayiri, some 30km away from Antalya.
-Travelling at a time where everyone else is busy with christmas festivities and preparations, you usually find the best prices in terms of flights and hotels.
-Climbing in Geyikbayiri is definately a destination that won’t let you down.
+Where to climb in winter?
+You could either book a flight to Phra Nang or choose another exotic destination like Geyikbayiri, some 30km away from Antalya, Turkey.
+Travelling at a time where everyone else is busy with christmas festivities and preparations, you’d usually find the best prices in terms of flights and hotels.

-With about 910 routes and more, you can be sure that 2 weeks won’t be enough to cover the area.
+2 weeks won’t be enough to cover the area with over 910 routes to work on.
 This place is about 30km away from west Antalya.
 Getting there, you’ll find yourself suddenly in the midst of a multicultural climbers community, away from the city, numerous camps, great cheap food (esp. trouts) and 3 long massives of bolted sunlaid (and shady) crags waiting for you.

-You will find routes with all kind of characters.
+There are routes with all kind of characters.
 Tiny pockets, tufas and overhangs, jugs and ledges, technical and endurant all in one wall.
 They are all generally long, and many routes do have now a second pitch where you may sometimes climb in one.
 You’ll be fine with a 70m rope, but 80m would be safer (tie a knot!) if you like hitting 2 pitches in a go.
-Both average and extreme climbers will find equally good, long sustained routes here, so no worries about climbing routes getting sparse.
-And if it does, Olympos and Akyalar are 2 other places which can also be reached for a days excursion out.
+Both average and extreme climbers will find equally good, long sustained routes here.
+If you have seen and done everything, Olympos, Citibi and Akyalar are 2 other places which can also be reached for a days excursion out.

 If weather conditions fall right you’ll be sunbathing at the crag with a bikini while the boys show off their biceps with a topless torso.
 Searching the web, I quickly found us a cheap flight with SunExpress and an excellent offer to a 5* hotel thats even cheaper than some of the guest houses in geyikbayri!
 With all that booked, we took off on a sunny December afternoon with big hopes and good mood.